-THIS tour also tells the story of extraordinary revival.
-Since the 1990s, the city centre population has expanded incredibly from just 400 to 135,000 residents, becoming a cultural mecca and voted ‘the most liveable city in the world’.
+THIS tour is the story of a city centre’s revival from just 400 residents in the 1990s to a cultural mecca voted seven times ‘the most liveable city in the world’.
 Was it design or luck?
-Are there lessons for other cities?
+Are there architectural lessons for other cities?
 What precious assets are under threat?

 SEE – BOOKINGS AND PRICES – FOR INDIVIDUALS, GROUPS AND SCHOOLS.